Rights Groups Urge Indonesia to End Death Penalty

 “It is dangerous because if they are actually not guilty, but then executed, then the Indonesian government has legalized arbitrary killings,” she added.

-The death penalty was brought into the spotlight in 2015 when the government delayed the execution of Filipino woman, Mary Jane Fiesta Veloso, at the last moment because she was allegedly a victim of human trafficking and trapped by international drug syndicates.
+The death penalty was brought into the spotlight in 2015 when the government delayed the execution of a Filipino woman, Mary Jane Fiesta Veloso, at the last moment because she was allegedly a victim of human trafficking and trapped by international drug syndicates.

 Ms. Kanesia said that Mr. Talembanua’s case should be an important lesson for governments and law enforcement to review the application of capital punishment in the country.